michaelfester/docs/docs/reference/data-sources/glide-tables-api-for-beginners.md

 Some platforms do not have an action where you can update a custom field inside of a task.
 {% /callout %}

-Here, we’ve created a third step in our Zap to create a new row in a Google sheet to store the Row ID that was added in the Glide Table.
-In this example, we’re mapping this Row ID to the ID of the object inside ClickUp.
+Here, we've created a third step in our Zap to create a new row in a Google sheet to store the Row ID that was added in the Glide Table.
+In this example, we're mapping this Row ID to the ID of the object inside ClickUp.
 This helps us to map each lead in ClickUp to a specific row inside of Glide.
-We’ll be needing this when updating or deleting the rows shown below.
+We'll be needing this when updating or deleting the rows shown below.

 ![](</docs/reference/data-sources/glide-tables-api-for-beginners/Frame%2056%20(20).png>)

 **Turn the Zap on**.
-Now, when you add a new lead inside ClickUp, you’ll see it adds a new row to the Glide Table
+Now, when you add a new lead inside ClickUp, you'll see it adds a new row to the Glide Table

 ## Update Row (Set Columns)